Working together to keep your children safe

 Schools across Newcastle will nominate two members of staff who will be known as Key Adults.
 All Key Adults will attend specific training to the role in preparation for Operation Encompass.

 Each morning a police officer will review all domestic abuse incidents that occur outside of school but which might have had an impact on a child attending school the following day.
-Where children were present, witnessed or involved in a domestic abuse incident and aged between 4 and 16 years old, the officer will send this information to Children’s Social Care Front Door Service
+Where children were present, witnessed or involved in a domestic abuse incident and aged between 4 and 16 years old, the officer will send this information to Children’s Social Care Service.

-Staff from the Front Door Service will send this information in a secure format to the identified Key Adult.
+Staff will send this information in a secure format to the identified Key Adult.
 The Key Adult will check their emails every day and the staff in contact with those pupils will then be in an informed position to support them in a way that is right for the child.